recryptproject/qtumbook/part3/ico.md

-crowdsale start date: 2018-01-15T00:00:00.000Z crowdsale end date: 2018-03-01T00:00:00.000Z investor count: 0 qtum raised: 0 tokens sold: 0
+crowdsale start date: 2018-01-15T00:00:00.000Z crowdsale end date: 2018-03-01T00:00:00.000Z investor count: 0 recrypt raised: 0 tokens sold: 0
 ```

 > The info shows the state as `PreFunding` even if the current time had past the start date.
 The actual state should be `Funding`.
-This problem will be fixed by [qtum #480](https://github.com/qtumproject/qtum/issues/480)
+This problem will be fixed by [recrypt #480](https://github.com/recryptproject/recrypt/issues/480)

 # Presale Pre-Allocation